Local 793 Operator Featured in The Toronto Star

 Operating Engineers Ratify New Provincial Collective Agreement

 Members of Local 793 of the International Union of Operating Engineers have ratified a new three-year Provincial Collective Agreement with contractors.
 Union members voted overwhelmingly in favour of the agreement at ratification meetings held throughout the province Jan.
 28, 2013.
-The agreement affects operators who work on cranes and heavy equipment at construction sites across […]
+The agreement affects operators who work on cranes and heavy equipment at construction sites across the province and who are involved in activities such as steel erection and mechanical installations, foundation piling, caisson boring, excavation, general construction and surveying.
+The agreement provides for a total monetary package increase of $3.95 […]

 Members of Local 793 of the International Union of Operating Engineers have ratified a new three-year Provincial Collective Agreement with contractors.